Mathics3/mathics-development-guide/docs/installing.rst

        $ pip install Mathics-omnibus[full]

-This might work if you don't have the full suite of support OS packages `LLVM <https://llvm.org>`_, `xetex <https://en.wikipedia.org/wiki/XeTeX>`_ and numerous others, the above may fail.
+This might not work if you don't have the full suite of support OS packages `LLVM <https://llvm.org>`_, `xetex <https://en.wikipedia.org/wiki/XeTeX>`_ and numerous others, the above may fail.

 You can try a more minimal installation using::

        $ pip install Mathics-omnibus

+*Important Note*: when installing the full suite of programs as is done in ``Mathics-omnibus``, all of the components are guarenteed to work either if everything is installed via PyPI or installed using current sources.
+Mixing current sources with packages from PyPI may not work because as of 2023 and for a little while longer our API keeps changing a bit drastically.
+At some point in the far future the API will become more stable.

-Either of these installs these suite of independent Mathics3 packages:
+When you install ``Mathics-omnibus`` you are this suite of independent Mathics3 packages:

 * `mathicsscript <https://pypi.org/project/mathicsscript/>`_ (``mathicsscript``)
 * `mathics-django <https://pypi.org/project/Mathics-Django/>`_ (``mathics_django``)